Protecting the Planet

 We go much further than this though and actively seek to mitigate our impact wherever possible and preserve resources, leading us down our decarbonisation journey.

 To reduce environmental impacts, first, we needed to understand them.
-WJ have on-going energy usage data monitored from 2015, this includes monitoring our operational energy use from buildings, fuel usage by the fleet, and a rigorous KPI system which includes various sustainability indicators.
+WJ have on-going energy usage data monitored from 2015, this includes monitoring our operational energy use from buildings, fuel usage by the fleet, and a rigorous KPI system that includes various sustainability indicators.

 Our main environmental impact is our fleet.
 With over 200 trucks, the sheer amount of diesel usage for our operations is unavoidable.
 However, this has not stopped us from trying.
 We engineer our trucks and plant so that we can make environmentally sound changes and follow the Green House Gas Emissions Hierarchy.
 We have designed and built many innovative vehicles that can do the work of two traditional trucks.
 Such as; vehicles incorporating extra preheaters or interchangeable ones where one truck can potentially carry out High Friction Surfacing and Road Markings.
 Additionally, 85% of our plant vehicles are Euro 6 and increasing and over 72% of our company cars and vans are hybrid or electric.

 We are also focussing our concerns on waste and trying to understand the end-of-life of our various products.
 An innovation that has come from this is our waste screening system for the temporary stud operation.
 It has managed to divert 90% of this waste stream away from landfill by separating the plastic studs from the original aggregate mixture.
 We have also implemented in-office recycling initiatives, planned PPE recycling, as well as trying to reuse certain materials.
-However, we have a stringent system of waste management under our group wide ISO 14001 Environmental Management System to help monitor an understand our waste streams.
+However, we have a stringent system of waste management under our group-wide ISO 14001 Environmental Management System to help monitor and understand our waste streams.

 As mentioned above, we are doing our best to monitor and reduce fuel usage via many different innovations, improvements and initiatives.